neslihankara/pomodoro-enforcer/README.md

 # Goal

 Main goal of this library is to provide healthier workflows.
 Everyone knows that regular breaks save programmers' lives but no one really takes those breaks.
-So this library lets you integrate Pomodoro to your coding environment and save you from future errors due to fatigue.
+So this library lets you integrate Pomodoro to your coding environment and prevents you from future errors due to fatigue.

 # Usage